cheater/articles/haskell-curses.md

 	    , "Valençay - 1998"
 	    ]

 	getName cheese = cheese
 	-- returns the name of a cheese.
 	-- This will become more complicated some day.

-	drawTextAt term y x s attr = do
-	-- draws text at a specific location Vty.DisplayRegion cols2 rows2 <- Vty.display_bounds term
-	    let (cols, rows) = (fromEnum cols2, fromEnum rows2)
-	    when ((y >= 0) && (x >= 0) && (y < rows) && (x < cols)) $ do
-	        let space = cols - x
-	        let s2 = take space s
-	        Vty.set_cursor_pos term (toEnum x) (toEnum y)
-	        case attr of
-	            Nothing -> return()
-	            Just f -> VtyI.put_attr_change term f
-	        putStr s2
-	        VtyI.put_attr_change term $ VtyI.default_all
-	        I.hFlush I.stdout

-	blank vt term = do
-	-- blanks the screen
-	    Vty.DisplayRegion cols2 rows2 <- Vty.display_bounds term
-	    let (cols, rows) = (fromEnum cols2, fromEnum rows2)
-	    let blankLine = replicate cols ' '
-	    forM_ [0..(rows - 1)] $ \line ->
-	        drawTextAt term line 0 blankLine Nothing

-	invertedStyle = do
-	-- inverts the text
-	    VtyI.fore_color Vty.black
-	    VtyI.back_color Vty.white

-	printCheese term line cheese cursor = do
+	fromageImage cheese cursor = do
-	-- prints out info on a cheese let (indicator, useColor) = if cursor
+	-- prints out info on a cheese let wfc = Vty.with_fore_color
+	    let wbc = Vty.with_back_color
+	    let (indicator, useColor) = if cursor
 	        then (" > ", True)
 	        else ("   ", False)
 	    let attr = if useColor
-	        then Just invertedStyle
-	        else Nothing
+	        then Vty.current_attr `wfc` Vty.black `wbc` Vty.white
+	        else Vty.current_attr `wfc` Vty.white `wbc` Vty.black
-	    let output = indicator ++ (getName cheese) Vty.DisplayRegion cols2 rows2 <- Vty.display_bounds term
+	    Vty.string attr $ indicator ++ (getName cheese)
-	    let (cols, rows) = (fromEnum cols2, fromEnum rows2)
-	    let blank = if useColor
-	        then replicate (cols - (length output)) ' '
-	        else ""
-	    drawTextAt term line 0 (output ++ blank) attr

 	allocate = do
 	-- sets up Vty
 	    vt <- Vty.mkVty
-	    t <- Vty.terminal_handle
-	    return (vt, t)
+	    return vt

-	deallocate t =
+	deallocate vt =
 	-- frees Vty resouces
-	    Vty.release_terminal t
+	    Vty.shutdown vt

-	handleKeyboard c position offset (vt, t) = case c of -- handles keyboard input
+	handleKeyboard c position offset vt = case c of
+	-- handles keyboard input
-	    'q' -> return t
+	    'q' -> return vt
-	    'j' -> work (position + 1) offset (vt, t)
+	    'j' -> work (position + 1) offset vt
-	    'k' -> work (position - 1) offset (vt, t)
+	    'k' -> work (position - 1) offset vt
-	    _ -> work position offset (vt, t)
+	    _ -> work position offset vt

-	work requestedPosition offset (vt, t) = do
+	work requestedPosition offset vt = do
 	-- displays cheeses
 	    let position = max 0 (min requestedPosition (length fromages - 1))
-	    Vty.DisplayRegion cols2 rows2 <- Vty.display_bounds t
+	    Vty.DisplayRegion cols rows <- (Vty.terminal_handle >>= Vty.display_bounds)
-	    let (cols, rows) = (fromEnum cols2, fromEnum rows2)
+	    let (cols2, rows2) = (fromEnum cols, fromEnum rows)
 	    let screenPosition = position + offset
-	    let offset2 = if screenPosition >= rows
+	    let offset2 = if screenPosition >= rows2
-	        then offset - (screenPosition - rows + 1)
+	        then offset - (screenPosition - rows2 + 1)
 	        else if screenPosition < 0
 	            then offset - screenPosition
 	            else offset
-	    blank vt t
-	    let fromages2 = zip [0..] fromages
+	    let fromages2 = drop (0 - offset2) $ zip [0..] fromages
-	    forM_ fromages2 $ \(line, cheese) ->
+	    let fromagesImages = map
-	        printCheese t (line + offset2) cheese (line == position)
+	            (\(line, cheese) -> fromageImage cheese (line == position)) fromages2
+	    let imagesUnified = Vty.vert_cat fromagesImages
+	    let pic = Vty.pic_for_image $ imagesUnified
+	    Vty.update vt pic
 	    ev <- Vty.next_event vt
 	    case ev of
-	        Vty.EvKey (Vty.KASCII c) [] ->
-	            handleKeyboard c position offset2 (vt, t)
+	        Vty.EvKey (Vty.KASCII c) [] -> handleKeyboard c position offset2 vt
-	        _ -> return t
+	        _ -> return vt

 	main = allocate >>= (work 0 0) >>= deallocate
 	-- the main program

 ## Caveat emptor
+This will be the only module where I only have *superlatives* to put in here.
 The *Vty* module was a breeze to use.
-One problem was that its drawing functions — that is, anything that has to do with the *Image* or *Picture* types — just don't seem to work for me.
-I couldn't get them to work, they were eating output or just not doing anything.
-The failed attempt at *blank* above is one of those things; here's another example of *Vty*'s weirdness:
+My problem was that I couldn't figure out its drawing functions — that is, anything that has to do with the *Image* or *Picture* types.
+Just didn't seem to work for me, they were eating output or just not doing anything.
+However, after a quick (and *immediate*!) email exchange with Corey O'Connor, I have figured out what to do.
+I cannot stress enough how important it is to have such great support from the authors!
+Corey was really helpful and was invaluable in making this blog post into something which can be recommended to *Vty* users.
-	#!/usr/bin/env runhaskell

-	module Main where
-	import qualified Graphics.Vty as Vty

-	main = do
-	    vt <- Vty.mkVty
-	    t <- Vty.terminal_handle
-	    Vty.DisplayRegion w h <- Vty.display_bounds t
-	    print w
-	    print h
-	    -- outputs "hi there"
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "hello", Vty.string Vty.current_attr "hi there"]
-	    --
-	    -- outputs hello
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "hello", Vty.string Vty.current_attr "hello"]
-	    --
-	    -- outputs nothing
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "hello", Vty.empty_image]
-	    --
-	    -- outputs nothing
-	    -- let i = Vty.vert_cat [Vty.empty_image, Vty.string Vty.current_attr "hello"]
-	    --
-	    -- outputs nothing
-	    -- let i = Vty.string Vty.current_attr "hello"
-	    --
-	    -- outputs "hello2<NL>hello3":
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "hello", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "hello3":
-	    -- let i = Vty.vert_cat [Vty.empty_image, Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "hello3":
-	    -- let i = Vty.vert_cat [Vty.empty_image, Vty.empty_image, Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "hello3":
-	    -- let i = Vty.vert_cat [Vty.empty_image, Vty.empty_image, Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3", Vty.empty_image, Vty.empty_image, Vty.empty_image, Vty.empty_image]
-	    --
-	    -- outputs "hello3":
-	    let i = Vty.vert_cat [Vty.string Vty.current_attr "", Vty.string Vty.current_attr "", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "a<NL>hello2<NL>hello3":
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "b<NL>hello2<NL>hello3":
-	    let i = Vty.vert_cat [Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "b", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]

-	    let p = Vty.pic_for_image i
-	    Vty.update vt p

-	    -- after the first update, let's do the same again:
-	    --
-	    -- outputs "a<NL>hello2<NL>hello2"
-	    -- let i = Vty.vert_cat [Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]
-	    --
-	    -- outputs "a<NL>a<NL>hello2<NL>hello3"
-	    let i = Vty.vert_cat [Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "a", Vty.string Vty.current_attr "hello2", Vty.string Vty.current_attr "hello3"]

-	    let p = Vty.pic_for_image i
-	    Vty.update vt p

-	    return ()

-Apparently, *Vty*'s idea of graphical output is like this:

-You use *Graphics.Vty.Picture.pic_for_image* to transform an *Image* into a *Picture*.
-Finally, you use *Graphics.Vty.Terminal.output_picture* to print to *Picture* to a *DisplayHandle*.

-You get a *DisplayHandle* from a *DisplayRegion* and *TerminalHandle* using *display_context*; you get a *TerminalHandle* using *Graphics.Vty.Terminal.terminal_handle* and release it with *release_terminal*.
-You get a *DisplayRegion* using *display_bounds* apparently.

-This is a great idea, but it just didn't *work for me*.
-I'm curious as to how it turns out in practice; if anyone knows what I've been doing wrong, or if *Vty* was just broken and if there's a fix, then please let me know via the comments.

 ## In the end...
-I think that both *NCurses* and *Vty* are pretty cool.
+I think that both *Vty* is pretty cool. *NCurses* is next up, but it can't match *Vty* in terms of usability.
 Turns out *HSCurses* is unusable unless the multibyte character problems are fixed.

 It might be a *curses* limitation, but it's not acceptable to have the application crashing when output is being done outside of the terminal.
 A safety net should be in place for this situation.
 In my experience *Vty* performed best there, simply stopping the cursor at the border.

 Each of the frameworks had its own issues:

+- *Vty* is missing a simple walkthrough; hopefully this blog post will suffice.
 - *HSCurses* doesn't feel too Haskellish, has problems with printing characters, and likes to crash; additionally it doesn't export some useful functions from *curses*
-- *Vty* is missing a way to blank the screen easily *and* quickly
-- *NCurses* and *Vty* feel like they promise more than they actually seem to do
+- *NCurses* feels like they promise more than they actually seem to do
-- *NCurses* and *Vty* only work if the program is compiled
+- *NCurses* only works if the program is compiled
 - all thee frameworks are missing a load of documentation; most importantly ready examples that include every function you might want to use.
-A function without a usage example is useless, especially given the vastly different APIs that all three try to implement for their more advanced features.
+A function without usage examples is useless, especially given the vastly different APIs that all three try to implement for their more advanced features.

-All three are cool; all but *NCurses* issues that would prevent me from using them in release programs (*HSCurses*' crashiness, *Vty*'s blanking behaviour); however, they don't seem to be far off.
+All three are cool; *HSCurses* had issues that would prevent me from using them in release programs (the crashiness).
 Work on that guys, and you're golden.
 Let's have a new Vim clone in Haskell, or something.

 I am perfectly aware that the code I am showing here might not be the best; maybe I'm missing some important points as to how things should be done; feel free to comment and show how you would do things!
-I'm especially interested in how to better blank in *Vty*, and how to use the drawing options in *Vty* which seem very powerful if you go by the description.
-It would also be cool to see how you can better use *NCurses* and *Vty* in a more functional way rather than having *do* blocks everywhere like in my code.
+It would be cool to see how you can better use *NCurses* and *Vty* in a more functional way rather than having *do* blocks everywhere like in my code.

 # ⁂
 I think *curses* and similar toolkits are pretty cool; there's a lot to be said about complicated interfaces in text-mode terminals.
-Sure, you can make the next roguelike with those, but you can also use those libraries to facilitate your work, to make interesting, modal, multi-view user interfaces, and to create a user interface that is different the command line and geared specifically for the needs of a niche.
+Sure, you can make the next roguelike with those, but you can also use those libraries to facilitate your work, to make interesting, modal, multi-view user interfaces, and to create a user interface that is different from the command line and geared specifically for the needs of a niche.

 </markdown>